 While money is used in the parable, it is about more than money.
 Money here is used to illustrate the larger concept – if you’re aligned with King Jesus; if you are saved, you will live in the light.
 Not perfectly of course.
 But there will be fruit that can be attributed to your new life in Christ.

 Being a faithful Christian financial steward is vitally important.
 Stewardship is an outworking of your salvation.
 The rewards of faithful stewardship (bringing God glory through faithfully utilizing his gifts) are fantastic!
 Eternal life.
 Now this will raise some eyebrows but here goes.
 Over time, those who are saved will mature into the likeness of Jesus.
 While we won’t achieve perfection here, this maturation (sanctification) is a must.
-If our faith is genuine and the Spirit is ministering to our souls, and we are indeed “new”, our lives must change.
+If our faith is genuine and the Spirit is ministering to our souls and we actually are united with Christ, we are indeed new and our lives must change.

 Strive for peace with everyone, and for the holiness without which no one will see the Lord. – Hebrews 12:14

 And everyone who thus hopes in him purifies himself as he is pure. – 1 John 3:3